saumya-singh-14/distracted-driver/README.md

 # Eyes on the Road: Real-Time Driver State Analysis

-A real-time driver monitoring system that uses computer vision techniques to detect drowsiness, gaze deviation, and head pose distraction using only a webcam.
-Built with Python, OpenCV, and MediaPipe, this system tracks eye closure, gaze direction, and head orientation to assess the driver's alertness level.
+A real-time driver monitoring system that uses computer vision techniques to detect drowsiness, gaze deviation and head pose distraction using only a webcam.
+Built with Python, OpenCV and MediaPipe, this system tracks eye closure, gaze direction and head orientation to assess the driver's alertness level.

 # Features